 The value you get out of my workshops and memberships depends on the work you put in.
 People who have really engaged with the material say that if they had know before they signed up how much it was going to change their lives they would have paid thousands of dollars to achieve these benefits.

 When I re-open my ongoing workshops and memberships, I invite you to select the price that feels like the best fit for your situation.
 Your experience inside the workshop or membership will be the same no matter what amount you pay.
 Sliding scale pricing is rolling out across all courses and memberships in 2021.

 Listen, Subscribe & More!

 I publish a new episode every other Sunday, so join the mailing list to receive an email to stay informed of new episode releases and other news.
 I've very recently also started to add new episodes to YouTube - subscribe to our channel if you enjoy watching episodes.

-Open enrollment for the Parenting Membership was in May 2022.
-The Learning Membership is re-opening in August 2021.
+Open enrollment for the Parenting Membership was in May 2021.
+The Learning Membership reopened in September 2021.
 These memberships will reopen around the same time in 2022 and are perfect for parents who are looking to take the next step by implementing many of the ideas and strategies discussed in the podcast in their own home.
 Click here to learn more about workshops and memberships.

 For those of you who get all you need from the podcast and blog posts, a lot of work goes into creating each episode and blog post.
 I invite those who can to consider showing your gratitude by supporting the show with a recurring or one-time donation.